opeolluwa/backend-for-humans/src/module_4/commands/mkdir.md

 # mkdir

-So far we have learnt how to work with files. `mkdir` allow you to create folder and like [touch command](./touch.md), you can pass one or multiple folder name arguments.
+So far, we have learnt how to work with files. `mkdir` allows you to create a folder and like the [touch command](./touch.md), you can pass one or multiple folder name arguments.

-To create a single folder, add a space after `mkdir` then the intended name of the folder.
+To create a single folder, add a space after `mkdir` and then pass the intended name of the folder.

 ```sh
 mkdir test